thegetty/quire-docs/content/documentation/github.md

 ### Push Changes

 Even after saving your changes in your text editor and committing them in GitHub Desktop, GitHub still doesn’t know about them.
 For that you need to [push](https://docs.github.com/en/github/getting-started-with-github/github-glossary#push) your commits to GitHub.
 Use the "Push origin" link in the upper-right corner.
 Pushing can include one or many commits, and you can push as often as you’d like, but it’s typically good to do it at least a couple times day when actively working on a project.

-## Preview Your Project on GitHub

-While you can host your project code on GitHub, you can also use it to host a live version of your site, the way it looks when you run `quire preview`.

-1. First, follow the steps above to start a GitHub repository for your project, if you haven’t already.

-2. In your project folder, open the `config/environments/github.yml` file.

-3. Update the `baseURL` to correspond to your own GitHub site.
-It will follow the pattern: https://YOUR-USERNAME.github.io/YOUR-PROJECT-DIRECTORY-NAME.
-So, if your GitHub username is bonjovi and your project file is blaze-of-glory, your `baseURL` would be https://bonjovi.github.io/blaze-of-glory.

-4. Open Terminal and navigate to your project (if it’s in your main user directory, just `cd YOUR-PROJECT-DIRECTORY-NAME`), and enter:

-    ```text
-    bin/deploy.sh
-    ```

-    This runs a script to deploy your site to GitHub pages.
-The script may ask for your GitHub username and password.
-(Remember that the password cursor won’t move to show that you’re typing.
-Just type the password and hit enter.)

-It will take a few minutes to propagate through GitHub’s system, but your site should now be published at https://YOUR-USERNAME.github.io/YOUR-PROJECT-DIRECTORY-NAME.

-Note that if you have a GitHub account that allows for private repositories, you can have a private repo and still run the deploy script.
-The code will not show up on the public GitHub site, but the preview will still be accessible at its URL.
-This is a good way of sharing a site preview to other collaborators during the development process, before your site is published.